National Geographic Channel Analysis

 SCHEDULING STRATEGIES:

 What was once a wildlife-centric channel has evolved into a much more mainstream entertainment platform.
 Skewing 60% male, 40% female, National Geographic Channel's primetime scheduled is anchored by original series and specials.
 Much like competitors Discovery and History, NGC of late has been focusing on male-skewing character-driven series.
 Also, crime-oriented series and specials remain a key component of the schedule, although a number of different factual genres are being explored.
 Ancient mysteries, contemporary fringe cultures and big science specials help round out the line-up.
-February 2013 saw the debut of the network's first original factual drama, KILLING LINCOLN, which set ratings records.
+February 2013 saw the debut of the network's first original factual drama, KILLING LINCOLN, which set ratings records in its debut on Sunday, 2/17/13.

 Repeats of the previous week's premiere episodes are likely to serve as the lead-in for the current week's premiere, providing the network with two-hour blocks of its top programming most nights.